-Prerequisites: GES 130 and GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently); one completed PHI course recommended.
-Offered: Spring, Occasionally
+Prerequisites: GES 130; GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently).
+Offered: Occasionally spring.

-PHI 230U · Medieval Islamic Philosophy.
-3 Credits.
+PHI 230U · Medieval Islamic Philosophy 3 Credits.

 From 800-1200 A.D., Arabic civilization was the world's center of intellectual, cultural, and economic developments.
 A study of the philosophical and theological thought developed in the Arabic world during the medieval period, and its influence on later intellectual traditions, including the Western Christian tradition.